pschaus/book_lepl1402/source/part1.rst

         }
     }

-The method "toString" is declared as "public" in the class "Object" and, therefore, when we override it we have to declare it as public, too.
-We will talk about the meaning of "public" later.
+The method :code:`toString` is declared as :code:`public` in the class :code:`Object` and, therefore, when we override it we have to declare it as public, too.
+We will talk about the meaning of :code:`public` later.

-Another interesting method defined by "Object" is "equals".
-We have already learned that we have to use the method "equals" when we want to compare the content of two strings because the equality operator "==" only compares references.
+Another interesting method defined by :code:`Object` is :code:`equals`.
+We have already learned that we have to use the method :code:`equals` when we want to compare the content of two strings because the equality operator :code:`==` only compares references.
 This is also recommended for your own objects.
 However, comparing objects is more difficult than comparing strings.
-For our class "Player" shown above, when are two players equal?
-The Java language cannot answer this question for us, so we have to provide our own implementation of "equals".
-For example, we could say that two Player objects are equal if they have the same name and the same birth year:
+For our class :code:`Player` shown above, when are two players equal?
+The Java language cannot answer this question for us, so we have to provide our own implementation of :code:`equals`.
+For example, we could say that two :code:`Player` objects are equal if they have the same name and the same birth year:

 .. code-block:: java